JoshuaKGoldberg/dot-com/src/content/blog/my-plans-for-2023/index.md

 These utilities serve several purposes:

 - They're legitimately useful projects that I want to exist
-- They help me dogfood the core tooling I work on, particularly typescript-eslint and template-typescript-node-package
+- They help me dogfood the core tooling I work on, particularly typescript-eslint and joshuakgoldberg-dot-com-next
 - They broaden my reach and get my face (and sponsorship link) in front of more people

 The plan for these is:

 - Audit the list of repositories I want to maintain or archive, then update my GitHub README.md profile to mention them
-- Once I feel [template-typescript-node-package](https://github.com/JoshuaKGoldberg/template-typescript-node-package) is ready, adopt it in all these packages
+- Once I feel [joshuakgoldberg-dot-com-next](https://github.com/JoshuaKGoldberg/joshuakgoldberg-dot-com-next) is ready, adopt it in all these packages
 - Add some kind of demo to each of them
 - Make sure each has `good first issue`s always available so I can suggest them to developers interested in trying out contributing to open source